eleev/uicollectionview-layouts-kit/README.md

 The assets used in this project were taken from the `Web`.
 Do not use them for commertial purposes and proprietary projects.
 They are used just for demostration only.

 # 🏗 Setup
-In order to add layouts to your project, simply copy-paste corresponding `Layout` file (each of the targets has folder called `Layout` that contains all the related sources). `CocoaPods` will be added as a dependency manager.
+In order to add layouts to your project, simply copy-paste corresponding `Layout` file (each of the targets has folder called `Layout` that contains all the related sources).
+There is no point in adding any dependency manager, since each custom `UICollectionViewLayout` can be more easily added just by dropping the corresponding layout source file into your project.

 # ✈️ Usage
 The next step is to either `programmatically` or via `Storyboard`/`Nib` file connect the layout and override the default one.